azuech/ZPac/docs/README.md

 **Another critical optimization:** replacement of `gfx_wait_vblank()` (SDK) with a custom `fast_wait_vblank()` that reads the I/O register directly — the SDK performed costly MMU operations on every call.

-Result: jump from ~21fps to stable 60fps.
+Result: jump from ~21fps to smooth emulator performance, later recalibrated for 75Hz hardware (see §17.3).

 ### 8.2 32-bit Speed Accumulator